ICIdsl/pytorch_training/README.md

 ==============================
 This repository provides a modular base to train CNNs using Pytorch.
 The list of files in the directory and their functions are described below.

+For details on:
-For details about **Now that I can see, I can improve: Enabling data-drive finetuning on CNNs on the edge**, please checkout https://github.com/adityarajagopal/pruning.git.
+**MuPPET: Multi-precision policy enforced training**: https://github.com/ICIdsl/muppet.git **Now that I can see, I can improve: Enabling data-drive finetuning on CNNs on the edge**: https://github.com/adityarajagopal/pruning.git

 pytorch\_training.yml
 -----------------------